The Brothers Karamazov, Set in South Boston

 Boston and Its Busing Problem — An Irish Family Feud

-Whitey Bulger — An Irish American Who Gave Back … Sort of.
+Whitey Bulger and the IRA— An Irish American Who Gave Back … Sort of.

 The IRA Asks Whitey Bulger for a Favor